linkeunid/hello-go/k8s/README.md

 # Kubernetes Deployment Guide

-This guide explains how to deploy the microservices application to a Kubernetes cluster, with configurations for different environments.
+This guide explains how to deploy the microservices application to a Kubernetes cluster, with configurations for different environments and database options.

 ## Prerequisites

-- kubectl (configured to connect to your cluster)
+- kubectl (v1.20+)
-- kustomize (v3.8.0+)
+- kustomize (v4.0.0+)
-- Access to a container registry for your images
+- Access to a Kubernetes cluster
+- Container registry for your images

 ## Project Structure